bmaingret/covid-19/README.md

 These *start dates* are indicated in the legend for each graph.

 All the code is in the notebook of this repository.
+[Run and Edit in Google Colab](https://colab.research.google.com/github/bmaingret/covid-19/blob/master/COVID-19.ipynb)

 ## Graphs as of 16/03/2020